celestiaorg/celestia-app/x/qgb/README.md

 #### Attestations panics

-When storing a new attestation, which is either a data commitment or a valset, the state machine can panic, if it finds invalid state, in the following cases:
+When storing a new attestation, the state machine can panic if it finds invalid state.
+This latter can happen in the following cases:

 - The attestation request created from the data commitment is a duplicate of an existing attestation: